-Goal Setting Ideas for Teachers for the New School Year
+Goal Setting for Teachers for the New School Year

-As teachers, you constantly help your students work towards their learning goals and targets.
-But have you ever stopped to think about how important it is for you to set goals for yourself too?
-These goal setting ideas for teachers will help you determine which professional goals you want to focus your efforts on for the new school year.
+As a teacher, you constantly help your students work towards their learning goals and targets.
+But have you ever stopped to think about how important it is for you to set goals for yourself, too?
+Goal setting for teachers will help you determine which professional goals you want to focus your efforts on for the new school year.

-At the end of the school year, it’s important to do an end of year reflection to think back on the challenges you faced, the wins you had in the classroom, and the areas you want to improve on next school year.
+At the end of the school year, I recommend doing an end of year reflection to think back on the challenges you faced, the wins you had in the classroom, and the areas you want to improve on next school year.
 This reflection is a great way to determine the areas in which you want to grow and improve.

 Why Goal Setting in the Summer is Effective